nsaylan/Cohort-19/devops/hands-on/Ansible/S4-ansible-04-directory-layout-starategy-errors/README.md

 - Explain what these tasks and modules.

-- Create a playbook name `playbook.yml` to run application.
+- Create a playbook named `playbook.yml` to run the application.

 ```yml
 ---